chulack/DOMCoreBasic/README.md

 # DOMCoreBasic
 Just a basic JavaScript DOM manioulation library.

+# Progress
+This library is not ready for use as it is still in active development.